The term ‘short breaks’ (also known as respite) is used to describe the time off that family carers and people with a learning disability can get.

 - Support to help young people find suitable accommodation.

-You have the opportunity to comment on your local offer, including what you think about it and the local support that is available.
-Your council must publish how it intends to address any issues you raise.
+All councils must provide the opportunity for you to give feedback about your local offer, and they must publish how they intend to address any issues you raise.

 Information, Advice and Support Services (IASS)